Pay a reduced amount to resolve back tax debt.

 Professional help for tax debt reduction will assist you to explore all available options to get the most reduction in tax debt.
 As tax debt reduction requires negotiation with the IRS, knowledge of tax law and the tax code relevant to the case becomes crucial.
 For tax debt reduction, especially of a large tax debt amount, it is wise to use expert help to reach a smooth and beneficial resolution.

-Article last modified on February 2, 2018.
+Article last modified on January 8, 2019.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: Offer in Compromise: IRS Debt Reduction - AMP.
+Mobile users may also access the AMP Version: IRS Offer in Compromise: Get Out of Back Taxes for Less than You Owe - AMP.